ALPHA: Audit that Learns from Previously Hand-Audited Ballots: Conclusions

 \section{Conclusions}

 BRAVO is based on Wald's sequential probability ratio test for $p$ from IID $\Bern(p)$ observations, for a simple (i.e., ``point'') null hypothesis against a simple alternative.
-Bernoulli can easily be generalized in a way that has a number of advantages: \begin{itemize} \item in situations where BRAVO can be applied, it can be tuned to perform comparably to BRAVO when the reported vote shares are correct, and to perform far better than BRAVO when the reported vote shares are incorrect but the reported winner(s) really won \item it works for sampling with and without replacement \item it can be used with stratified sampling \item it works for populations that are not binary, but merely bounded, allowing it to be used to test any SHANGRLA assertion, including assertions for ballot-polling and ballot-level comparison audits \item it can be applied to batch-polling and batch-level comparison audits, sampling with and without replacement \item an easy additional generalization allows it work for batch-polling and batch-level comparison audits using sampling weights \item in simulations, its expected sample sizes are competitive with those of all known methods, for ballot polling with and without replacement and for ballot-level comparison audits \end{itemize} This generalization, ALPHA, tests the hypothesis that the mean of a finite, bounded population does not exceed a threshold.
+The SPRT for the Bernoulli distribution can easily be generalized in a way that has a number of advantages: \begin{itemize} \item in situations where BRAVO can be applied, it can be tuned to perform comparably to BRAVO when the reported vote shares are correct, and to perform far better than BRAVO when the reported vote shares are incorrect but the reported winner(s) really won \item it works for sampling with and without replacement and for Bernoulli sampling \item it can be used with stratified sampling, and has more power than SUITE \citep{ottoboniEtal18} in numerical experiments \citep{spertusStark22} \item it works for populations that are not binary, but merely bounded, allowing it to test any SHANGRLA assertion, including assertions for ballot-polling and ballot-level comparison audits \item it can be applied to batch-polling and batch-level comparison audits, sampling with and without replacement \item it works for batch-polling and batch-level comparison audits using sampling weights \item in simulations, its expected sample sizes are competitive with those of all known methods, for ballot polling with and without replacement and for ballot-level comparison audits \end{itemize} This generalization, ALPHA, tests the hypothesis that the mean of a finite, bounded population does not exceed a threshold.
 It has a great deal of freedom to be optimized for different situations, parametrized by estimators of the population mean after the $j$th sample has been drawn.
 It can also accommodate sampling units that are batches rather than individuals, and sampling such batches with or without replacement, with or without weights.
-ALPHA is computationally efficient, far faster than some competing methods, such as the Kaplan martingale \cite{starkEvans19,stark20}.
-Its statistical performance is competitive with that of the betting martingales introduced for RLAs in \cite{waudby-smithEtal21}, better against some alternatives and worse against others.
+ALPHA is computationally efficient, far faster than some competing methods, such as the Kaplan martingale \citep{starkEvans19,stark20}.
+Its statistical performance is competitive with that of the betting martingales introduced for RLAs in \citet{waudby-smithEtal21}, better against some alternatives and worse against others.
 For comparison audits, it improves substantially on the Kaplan-Wald and Kaplan-Kolmogorov methods.
-Like the Kaplan-Wald \cite{stark09b,stark20}, Kaplan-Kolmogorov \cite{stark20}, Kaplan martingale \cite{starkEvans19,stark20}, RiLACS \cite{waudby-smithEtal21}, and BRAVO \cite{lindemanEtal12}, it is based on Ville's inequality for nonnegative martingales \cite{ville39}.
+Like the Kaplan-Wald \citep{stark09b,stark20}, Kaplan-Kolmogorov \citep{stark20}, Kaplan martingale \citep{starkEvans19,stark20}, RiLACS \citep{waudby-smithEtal21}, and BRAVO \citep{lindemanEtal12}, it is based on Ville's inequality for nonnegative supermartingales \citep{ville39}.
 Unlike all of those except some flavors of RiLACS, it adapts to the audit data, leading to increased power when the reported vote shares are wrong but the reported outcomes are correct.
 Overall, in the simulations involving sampling without replacement when some ballot cards do not contain a valid vote, ALPHA with the truncated shrinkage estimator using $\eta=0.6$ and $d=100$ perfomed best, as measured by the geometric mean of the ratios between the mean sample sizes and the best mean sample size, across conditions.
 In simulations involving sampling without replacement from populations that correspond to ballot-level comparison audits, ALPHA with the truncated shrinkage estimator using $\eta=0.9$ and $d=10$ performed best by the same measure.
 A reference Python implementation is available at \url{https://github.com/pbstark/alpha}.